Slavery and the American Founding: The "Inconsistency not to be excused"

 How did the American founders' views on slavery shape the creation of the republic?

-Students will compare the views of prominent American founders regarding slavery and evaluate the extent to which they reflect the principles of the American Revolution.
+Compare the views of prominent American founders regarding slavery and evaluate the extent to which they reflect the principles of the American Revolution.

-Students will analyze the plans proposed by the states for abolishing slavery.
+Analyze and evaluate the plans proposed by the states for abolishing slavery.